luord/luord.github.io/content/Software/genetic.md

 The ***crossover*** in genetic algorithms is the operation used to combine the data of the parents to produce some offspring (as many as in the original population in our case, to make things easier).
-But for now it's just the basic data, the "genetic material"; not a true individual, because the most important step for evolution (and genetic algorithms) comes next.
+But for now it's just the basic data, the "genetic material"; not true individuals[^type], because the most important step for evolution (and genetic algorithms) comes next.

 ## Mutation